Associate Alumnae of Douglass College Lectures

 L’Hommedieu Visiting Lecturer Series

-The Frances B. L’Hommedieu Visiting Lecturer Series annually brings a distinguished individual to campus to meet with students and faculty during the day and to deliver a free public lecture in the evening.
+The Frances B. L’Hommedieu Visiting Lecturer Series brings a distinguished individual to campus to meet with students and faculty during the day and to deliver a free public lecture in the evening.
 The lecture series began in 1984 through the bequest of Frances Bradley L’Hommedieu, a 1926 graduate.
 The L’Hommedieu Visiting Lecture Program featuring Jane Goodall received the Rutgers University Alumni Relations Ernest E. McMahon Award for Program Excellence.